mhorpheus/test/DFIR-Hotline.md

 ## Follow the Sun for Incident Intake

 ### Concept description
-Three main regions maintain almost all Hotline numbers: Asia Pacific, EMEA and North America.
+Three main regions maintain almost all Hotline numbers: APAC, EMEA and NA.
 To provide a unified, standardized approach and to avoid the need for XFIR team members to work outside business hours, a Follow the Sun model is employed.
 In this approach, 24 hours are divided into three 8-hour shifts.
 Each shift is allocated within business hours of the owning geography.
-All hotline calls from any of the three respective Geographies participating in Follow the Sun, are answered by the Geography currently on shift during those designated hours.
-This means, that call to any of the EMEA, North America or APAC number will reach out to the same person.
+All Hotline calls from any of the three respective Geographies participating in Follow the Sun, are answered by the Geography running a shift during those designated hours.
+This means, that call to any of the EMEA, North America or APAC number always will reach out to the same person at a given moment in time.

-South America do not have dedicated hotline numbers and use World Wide number, while their team do not participate in shifts.
-Japan operated independently and their hotline number will reach only team in Japan.
+South America do not have dedicated Hotline numbers and use World Wide number, while their team do not participate in shifts.
+Japan operated independently and their Hotline number will reach only team in Japan.

 This operations model **should not be mistaken** with **Follow the Sun Incident Response**, as it is only designed to provide 24/7 **Incident Intake**.
 The aim is to ensure that call is answered, registered and depending on the situation, initial XFIR support is initiated.